wileam/MySubscription/README.md

 - **Repository-only** — repos only, not issues, PRs, or commits
 - **Single service** — GitHub only; Spotify deprioritized within time budget
 - **Groq free tier** — 6,000 TPM limit; concurrent users could hit it without a request queue

 ---

-## Future Enhancements

-## Limitations

-- **No persistence** — data is fetched fresh on every page load; there is no cache between sessions
-- **Repository-only** — currently only reads repos, not issues, PRs, or commits
-- **Single service** — only GitHub is connected; Spotify and Google Calendar were considered but deprioritized within the time budget
-- **Rate limits** — GitHub's API allows 5,000 requests/hour for authenticated users; Groq's free tier has per-minute limits that could cause failures if many users hit the app simultaneously

----